 Read More: How to Organize Your Visa for Russia

 The Chinese Embassy in Ulaanbaatar

 - You can apply only 3 mornings a week: on Monday, Wednesday, and Friday.

 - They only hand out 50 tickets per morning.

-- There is no organized system, even though they sort of pretend there is: line up along the wall starting from the side entrance and the tickets will be handed out accordingly.
+- There is no organized system for the China visa application process, even though they sort of pretend there is: line up along the wall starting from the side entrance and the tickets will be handed out accordingly.
 The reality, however, is that there is no real line and that tickets are handed out randomly.
 E.g. on our first morning an American guy stood #4 in line, but got ticket #48… Well, at least he got a ticket.

 - Additionally, in July/August it’s crazily busy with students who are trying to get to China for the next school year.
 In addition, when we were applying late June/early July, there was a big group of circus people who had been invited to China to work with Chinese circuses for a couple of months to a year.